StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 # Proper Error Handling

-Error handling in Bash is crucial for ensuring that scripts function as intended, providing predictable behavior, useful feedback, and effective management of unexpected events.
+Error handling in Bash is crucial for ensuring that scripts function as intended, produce predictable behavior, provide useful feedback, and efficiently manage unexpected events.
 Implementing proper error handling practices can prevent small issues from escalating into major problems.

 This section covers essential practices for handling errors in Bash, including checking for command success, redirecting errors to `stderr`, and using `trap` for signal handling.